davidmigloz/ROStrojan/README.md

 # ROStrojan

-Remote OS info collecting system using POSIX.
+Remote OS info collecting system using POSIX

+Projects for OS Programming at Burgos University.